 The Urban Studies Certificate is awarded upon completion of a set of course requirements specified by the coordinating committee.
-The student must also complete the requirements for a baccalaureate degree in some area other than the urban studies; typically such majors include business, economics, political science, geography or sociology.
-Students of SPEA desiring the certificate may qualify by completing a set of specified course requirements.
+The student must also complete the requirements for a degree in some area other than urban studies; typically such majors include business, economics, political science, geography, sociology, or others.
+Students of SPEA desiring the certificate may qualify by selecting the appropriate urban concentration and arranging their curricula to fulfill the certificate requirements.